TusharPawar777/ScoreKepper/README.md

 # ScoreKepper
-simple Scorekeeper web application for ping pong it is a local static site
+Simple Scorekeeper Web Application For Ping Pong it is a local static site